Skip to main content

 Are you providing accessible media?

 Chatbots come with an array of media to reach out to all users.
-Often, to get the attention of their online audience they pop-up playing music, videos, and have enticing imagery to lure users into activating the element.
+Often, to get the attention of their online audience, they pop up playing music and videos and have enticing imagery to lure users into activating the element.

-It’s great providing alternative content, as everyone digests information in different ways.
-However, this is only of use if your media complies with Web Content Accessibility Guidelines (WCAG), so your content is perceivable.
+It’s great to provide alternative content, as everyone digests information in different ways.
+However, this is only useful if your media complies with Web Content Accessibility Guidelines (WCAG), so your content is perceivable.

 To help with this: